donotknow/miniature-octo-tribble/README.md

 keyboard will change the current image to the next and previous images, respectively.

 There are no external JavaScript libraries, like JQuery or Angular.
 I did, however, include the standard node [event-emitter](http://nodejs.org/api/events.html) module, save time in this exercise.
 Furthermore, there are no CSS frameworks, like Foundation or Bootstrap.
-I am including the standard normalize.css to limit differences between browser user-agent stylesheets.
+I am including [normalize.css](http://necolas.github.io/normalize.css/) to limit differences between browser user-agent stylesheets.

 This is intended for use in a modern browser with ECMAScript 5 compatibility.
 It was tested in the newest versions of Chrome and Safari on Mac OS X Yosemite, iOS 8 on iPhone 6, and iOS 8 on